Bald Eagle in flight.

 Eagles live where they like to hunt, near slow-moving water filled with both fish and waterfowl.
 They also need lots of room!
 Both factors make South Carolina’s ACE (Ashepoo-Combahee-Edisto) Basin a hotspot for nesting eagle pairs.

-“You’ve got huge development in Charleston and in Beaufort County, and then there’s a stretch between,” says David Bishop, the Conservancy’s ACE Basin project director.
+“You’ve got huge development in Charleston and in Beaufort County, and then there’s a stretch between,” says David Bishop, The Nature Conservancy’s ACE Basin project director.
 “The ACE Basin is that space between the people.
 Eagles need that.”